mbeckersys/valgrind-ws/README.md

 (the last sample is always taken at exit), with reference ID=3.
 However, at process exit, we no longer have any location info, thus `loc` is empty.

+#### Detection Parameters
+We use a moving average/variance computation with z-score comparison.
+A peak is detected if the current sample deviates more than `thresh` * `window variance` from the moving average, which is equivalent to the z-score.
+Parameters are:
+ * `--ws-peak-window`: length of the moving window in units of `--ws-every`
+ * `--ws-peak-thresh`: selects `thresh`

+Additionally, every time a peak is detected, the signal is exponentially filtered, that is, since the current working set size is currently peaky, we do not fully include it into the window statistics, but only with exponential dampening.
+The gain parameter is currently not available via the command line.

+Tuning tips:
+ * larger windows assume more stationary behavior, and take longer to track
+ * higher thresholds require bigger jumps before a peak is detected

+TODO: expose debug interface to ease tuning

-#### Interpretation of the example
+### Interpretation of the example
-In this example, it can be seen that the workload initially requires around hundred instruction pages, which however decreases to an average of 1.4 pages later on (this is not surprising, since this particular workload -- stress-ng -- is designed to consume as little memory as possible when stationary).
+In the example above, it can be seen that the workload initially requires around hundred instruction pages, which however decreases to an average of 1.4 pages later on (this is not surprising, since this particular workload -- stress-ng -- is designed to consume as little memory as possible when stationary).
 The peak working set size for instructions is at the program initialization, and about half of the